Agent Skills: Daily Plans

 Steps

-1. Read the plans file.
-If none exists, report there's no plan to edit.
+1. Read today's plan entry.
+Open Journals/YYYY-MM Plans.md and locate the ## YYYY-MM-DD section for today.
+If no entry exists, report there's no plan to edit.

 2. Identify the task to delete.
 The user will reference it by number (e.g., "delete task 2.1"), by name, or by description.
 If ambiguous, show a numbered list and ask which to remove.